Frequently Asked Questions

 Many of the finest, most renowned chefs in New Mexico will showcase their culinary styles at unbeatable prices offered during Restaurant Week only!
 Click here for the list of participating restaurants in Santa Fe.
 Click here for the list of participating restaurants in Albuquerque.
 Click here for the list of participating restaurants in Taos.Is there a lunch option?

 No. Most participating restaurants will be offering their standard menus as well.
-Diners may order a la carte from the regular menu or choose the three-course, prix-fixe menu.What are New Mexico Restaurant Weeks?
+Diners may order a la carte from the regular menu or choose the three-course, prix-fixe menu.What are restaurants offering during Restaurant Week?

 Locals and visitors will have eight days in each region to enjoy all of their favorite restaurants and take advantage of first-class accommodations at a special value price.
 All participating restaurants will offer specially priced, three-course dinners for the full eight days and many will also be offering two- or three-course lunches at value prices.